kun-2023/Data-Science-Project-on-Telecom-Churn/README.md

 ## Case Descriptions
 The project is to analyze customer churn data from a telecom company.
 The goal is to find patterns in clients who has churned, build a predictive machine learning model for forecasting churns, and cluster customers by an unsupervised model so the company can tailor each cluster for a better service and a lower churn rate.

+## Executive summery
+* Clients with short term contracts are not likely stick around.
+Seniors have a high churn rate due to their retirement nature.
+* For clients who have both phone and internet services but don't have much use of it tend to be singles; they would bail out of the services.
+* For clients who have both internet and phones and also have partners and dependants, they would take full use of the internet; therefore, they tend not to churn even though they have the highest expenses.
+* Clients without internet connection but only a phone services tend to stick to the company since they only have what they need and no unecessaary spendings.
 ## Data Source
 Data Science Bootcamp.
 ## Technology